jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

   about traffic demand or resiliency.
 One way to do this is to use of power-proportional underlying technologies, such as chipsets or transmission technologies.
-And where this is not sufficient, the ability to turn components or systems on and off is an alternative strategy.
+And where this is not sufficient, the ability to turn components/systems on and off is an alternative strategy.

 * Using load adaptive techniques allows the capacity of the nodes to